One night I had a dream my youngest son worked as a private detective in Gettysburg.

 “Then a long-handled wooden spoon will do and then you need to leave.
 There are things in this world a dame ain’t meant to see.”

-An hour later I handed her back the brooch and her dog that looked like it had been dragged through a keyhole backwards.
+An hour later I gave her back the brooch.
 “You’ll want to wash your hands after handling that,” I said.
+“And your mutt could use a cup of joe.”

 She batted her baby blues at me.
-“Would you care to stay for a cup of coffee?’ she asked and her eyes told me the creamer would be real stuff from the supermarket and not the artificial junk in those little plastic tubs you can never open right.
+“Would you care to stay for a cup of coffee yourself?” she asked and her eyes told me the creamer would be real stuff from the supermarket and not the artificial junk in those little plastic tubs you can never open right.

 “Sorry, babe,” I said, as I flipped my fedora back on my head.
 “I never touch the stuff.”